Van Jefferson Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Van Jefferson Player Prop Bets for NFL Week 6 - Los Angeles vs. New York

-Van Jefferson has player props available from sportsbooks before his next NFL game on Sunday at 1:00 PM ET airing on FOX.
-Jefferson's Los Angeles Rams (4-1) and the New York Giants (1-4) take the field in Week 6 at MetLife Stadium.
+In advance of placing any prop bet wagers on Van Jefferson for Sunday's game, which starts at 1:00 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+Jefferson and the Los Angeles Rams (4-1) hit the field against the New York Giants (1-4) in Week 6 at MetLife Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.